wp-plugins/nextgen-facebook/readme.txt

 = Version 6.1 DEV =

 * Included the Facebook 'Language / Locale' option on the General settings page, and added the 'og:locale' meta property tag.
-* Added a character counter to the Custom Post / Page Description area (Pro version).
+* Added a character counter to the custom Description for Posts and Pages (Pro version).
+* Added a custom Video URL for Posts and Pages (Pro version).

 = Version 6.0 =